REGISTRATION OF FINTECH COMPANY

 Every individual or local or foreign company wishing to establish a Fintech startup or entity in Nigeria must incorporate a separate company with the CAC.
 The procedure for company registration with the CAC is as follows:

 In Conclusion, registering a company with the FinTech related objects with the CAC must commence the setting up of a Fintech company in Nigeria.
-Upon the registration of the said company with the CAC, the company must now apply for requisite licenses with other regulatory agencies, which include the Central Bank of Nigeria and the Nigerian Communication Commission (NCC).
-A FinTech company seeking to engage in money lending business may also register with the various state government agencies regulating the money lending business.
+Upon the registration of the said company with the CAC, the company must now apply for requisite licenses with other regulatory agencies, which may include the Central Bank of Nigeria and the Nigerian Communication Commission (NCC).
+A FinTech company seeking to engage in a money lending business may also obtain a license from the various state government agencies regulating the money lending business.

-Written by Corporate & Commercial Law Department at Resolution Law Firm
+Written by Corporate & Commercial Law Team at Resolution Law Firm